fionahevans/fheweb/content/home/head.md

 {{< figure src="wilhelm-gunkel-6bibCUj3lfA-unsplash.jpg"
            alt="Typewriter showing text: the best way is to start">}}

-I am a writer, currently revising my first novel.
+I am a mathematician, research scientist and writer, currently revising my first novel.
+I live in Perth, Western Australia, on Noongar Boodja with a dog, a cat and two chickens who deign to lay eggs.
 This blog shares my short stories and adventures in writing.

 <i class="fab fa-twitter" style="color:#2d8aa9"></i><a href="https://twitter.com/FionaHEvans">Fiona H Evans</a>